aljazsim/cli-typescript-code-organizer/README.md

 - using a wildcard pattern (e.g. `On*`)
 - using a regular expression (e.g. `On.+Completed`)

 Members that match a pattern will then be organized by `sortDirection`.
-Here's an example of putting Angular lifecycle methods on top of the public method group:
+Here's an example of putting Angular lifecycle methods on top of the "Public methods" group:

 ```json
 {